myems/myems-api/README.md

 ## Installation

-In this step, you will install myems-api on Ubuntu for production use or development use.
+In this step, you will install myems-api on Ubuntu for production or development.

-For macOS developers, please refer to [Installation On macOS (Chinese)](./installation_macos_zh.md)
+For macOS developers, please refer to [Installation on macOS (Chinese)](./installation_macos_zh.md)

 * Install anytree
 ```